-The Digital Arts, Animation & Game Design Advanced Workshop uses imagination, exploration, discovery, and reflection, applied to original work in a collaborative environment.
+The second of two courses that allow students to explore Digital Arts, Animation & Game Design Advanced through imagination, exploration, discovery, and reflection, applied to original work in a collaborative environment.
 Students uncover new knowledge through innovation and communicate new ways of understanding through digital design.
 The class embraces an expansive range of arts practice, theory, and research across multiple disciplines and apply that learning in SFI labs, studios, and classrooms.